26 Best Vegetarian Sources of Protein

 Protein, per tablespoon: 3.3 grams

 The hemp seed — marijuana's edible, non-intoxicating cousin — is gaining recognition as a nutritional rock star—and for good reason.
 Studies suggest that hemp seeds can fight heart disease, obesity and metabolic syndrome, likely because they're rich in fiber and omega-3s.

 Eat This!
 Simply sprinkle the hemp seeds into salads and cereals, or add hemp protein powder to your post-workout shake.
-No time to cook?
-Check out these 5 Hemp Products You Need to Know Now.

 Protein, per ½ cup: 4 grams

 With more than 1,400 quinoa products currently on the market, it's safe to say that the ancient grain is here to stay.
 Quinoa is higher in protein than most other grains, packs a hefty dose of heart-healthy unsaturated fats and is also a great source of fiber, a nutrient that can help you feel fuller, longer.
 It gets better: The mild-tasting grain is also a good source of the amino acid L-arginine, which has been shown to promote muscle over fat gain in animal studies, explains Gina Consalvo, RD, LDN, Eat Well with Gina.
 Though we can't be sure findings will hold true in people, it can't hurt to add more of this healthy grain to your plate.